dtmf/quadraphonic-trunked-radio-player/README.md

 This project consists of a Python script (simplestream-quad-audio-mixer.py) that acts as a real-time, multi-call audio mixer for [trunk-recorder](https://github.com/robotastic/trunk-recorder).

 It listens on a UDP port for trunk-recorder's simpleStream JSON events.
-As multiple, concurrent calls (call\_start, audio, call\_end) are received, it mixes them into a single, continuous 4-channel (quadraphonic) raw audio stream.
+As multiple, concurrent calls are received, it mixes them into a single, continuous 4-channel (quadraphonic) raw audio stream.

 Each unique talkgroup is assigned a stable 2D "pan" (Left/Right and Front/Rear) based on a hash of its ID.
 This creates an immersive, "in-the-center-of-the-room" listening experience where you can spatially distinguish different conversations.